LADY DOROTHY MARY CLAYTON EAST CLAYTON,

 Dorothy's story is one which gradually unfolded over a few years of research, with the ultimate twist in the story coming to light as a result of an American film company getting in touch with me about her.

 Four Feathers Film Inc. of Orandell New Jersey contacted me just before Christmas 1997 completely out of the blue.
 I received a letter from the Film Company seeking information on Lady Dorothy and the Durrant family.
 They had been told by the Archivist at DBC that photographs of Dorothy's Father the Rev. Arthur Durrant, and the old Rectory in Leverstock Green were to be found in my book.
 They rather hoped I had more photographs including one of Dorothy, and they wanted permission to reproduce the photos I did have.
 It turns out that Four Feathers produce multimedia presentations for pre-productions and story boarding.
 With an end product of a video or CD-ROM.
 The particular project they contacted me over encompasses early aviators and explorers, hence the interest in Dorothy and her husband.
 It also sounds from the information the company provided me with, that they eventually hope to produce a full multimedia CD-ROM covering explorers and aviators and if the section on Dorothy was approved they would need broadcast quality photographs and on-camera interviews for inclusion.
-Although the on camera interviews were ultimately to materialise, I haven't heard from Four Feathers now for well over a year, so it looks as if the whole thing may have fizzled out.
+Although the on camera interviews were ultimately to materialise, I didn't hear from Four Feathers after early 1999,so it looks as if the whole thing may have fizzled out.

 Dorothy's Story